-China's mystery guest: Rumors North Korea's Kim Jong Un is in Beijing
+'Strong possibility' North Korea's Kim Jong Un is in Beijing, source says

 The train car is said to resemble one that has transported North Korea's leaders on foreign trips.

-China's Ministry of Foreign Affairs said Monday it was "not aware of the situation" when asked whether a North Korean official had arrived in the country.

-"This caught us all by surprise," said Curtis Melvin, an analyst at Johns Hopkins University's US-Korea Institute.
+Curtis Melvin, an analyst at Johns Hopkins University's US-Korea Institute, told CNN he believes that this particular train car has not left North Korea since Kim took power.
 Melvin runs the website North Korea Economy Watch, which tracks the hermit state's economy and development, using satellite imagery and other tools.

-"As far as I am aware, this train has not traveled to China since Kim Jong Un took over," Melvin told CNN in an email.
+"This caught us all by surprise," Melvin told CNN in an email.

-Michael Madden, an expert in North Korean leadership, told CNN that only Kim family members would likely travel by that particular train car.
+Michael Madden, an expert in North Korean leadership, told CNN that today, it's likely only Kim family members would travel by that particular train car.

 "Numerous other senior officials could and would have taken a private plane, possibly departing without any fanfare in Pyongyang and arranging to establish an unobtrusive arrival with the Chinese authorities," Madden said.